orsenthil/senthil.learntosolveit.com/posts/2018/01/04/article-making-applications-scalable-with-load-balacing.rst

 The point is, *load balancing* and *high availability* are different.

-The article focuses the different load-balacing options, gives details on Layer 3/4 load balancer, Layer 7 load balancer and where those are used.
+The article focuses the different load-balancing options, gives details on Layer 3/4 load balancer, Layer 7 load balancer and where those are used.

 .. image::  https://dl.dropbox.com/s/qf9ksk6z56oamtk/scalable_architecture.png